-"The starting point for international relations is the existence of states, or independent political communities, each of whcih possesses a government and asserts sovereignty in relation to a particular portion of the earths's surface and a particular segment of the human population" (Bull, 1977, as cited in Jackson and Owens 2005
+"The starting point for international relations is the existence of states, or independent political communities, each of which possesses a government and asserts sovereignty in relation to a particular portion of the earths's surface and a particular segment of the human population" (Bull, 1977, as cited in Jackson and Owens 2005

-- right to self-determination and self-defence
+- sovereignty: independence, right to self-determination and self-defense, nonintervention

 what's the relationship between theory and ideology